menacit/virt_base_course/13-opt_hw_virt.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Freestocks.org (CC0 1.0)" -->
 ## Memory and data optimization
+Deduplication _(only store unique data once)_
-Deduplication may be used for both guest memory/RAM and disk to save a lot of space.
+may be used for both guest memory/RAM and disk to save a lot of space.

-Memory ballooning features enables overprovisioning of RAM in guests.
+"Memory ballooning" features enables overprovisioning of RAM in guests.

 ![bg right:30%](images/13-cow.jpg)